juliaguida/oystercard/further_javascript/notes_app_user_stories.md

 Finally, why not deploy your app?

-Deploying static applications like this one (application with no server side logic) is extremely easy, as it only needs a server to serve files.
+Deploying static applications like this one (application with no server side logic) is simple, as it only needs a server to serve files.
 Look into [GitHub Pages](https://pages.github.com/) or [Surge](https://surge.sh/) to deploy this app.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->